Deepfake: Blackmail

 Deepfakes can be used to generate blackmail materials that falsely incriminate a victim.
 A report by the American Congressional Research Service warned that deepfakes could be used to blackmail elected officials or those with access to classified information for espionage or influence purposes.

-Alternatively, since the fakes cannot reliably be distinguished from genuine materials, victims of actual blackmail can now claim that the true artifacts are fakes, granting them plausible deniability.
-The effect is to void credibility of existing blackmail materials, which erases loyalty to blackmailers and destroys the blackmailer's control.
-This phenomenon can be termed "blackmail inflation", since it "devalues" real blackmail, rendering it worthless.
-It is possible to utilize commodity GPU hardware with a small software program to generate this blackmail content for any number of subjects in huge quantities, driving up the supply of fake blackmail content limitlessly and in highly scalable fashion.
+When or if fakes cannot reliably be distinguished from genuine evidence, victims who are blackmailed over digital evidence might claim that true artifacts are fakes, thereby seeking plausible deniability by relying on an argument of indistinguishability between fake and genuine evidence.
+The hoped-for effect is to void credibility of certain existing blackmail materials, which, if they were the sole evidence retained by a blackmailer and could not be distinguished by a jury from fake evidence under this argument, could in theory erode loyalty to blackmailers and limit their control over the blackmailed.
+This phenomenon has been termed "blackmail inflation", since in theory it "devalues" authentic blackmail material.
+It is possible to utilize commodity GPU hardware with a small software program to generate fake content intended to blackmail anyone for whom an adversary has ample training data.
+However, even carefully manipulated fakes may still be detected.